mikey179/releaseIt/readme.md

 1. cd into the directory with a checkout of the composer package you want to release
 1. ensure there are no uncommitted changes (ReleaseIt will deny creating a release then)
-1. type `releaseIt` and follow instructions
+1. type `releaseIt.phar` and follow instructions

 Done!
 You created a new release of your composer package.
 Congratulations!